untitled-pit-group/foxhound/doc/API.rst

 upload is cancelled, ``uploads.cancel`` should be invoked to remove the in-progress upload.

+The GCS URL returned is valid for 24 hours, and the upload as a whole is expected to be finished in 24 hours.
+That said, if a resumable upload is initiated, it may be possible to continue and finish uploading even after this signed URL expires, given that it's only used to set up the upload session, however, it will not be possible to call ``uploads.finish`` and the uploaded stray file will be removed eventually by a cleanup job.

 If ``uploads.finish`` isn't invoked within 24 hours of beginning the upload, the upload will be automatically cancelled under the assumption that it has failed transiently and the client cannot inform the server of the fact.
-Any partial upload data is removed.
+This applies even if the GCS upload becomes finished, but the server isn't informed of the fact via ``uploads.finish``.

 ==============
 uploads.finish